Ed.D. Programs Near You

 Questions to Consider Before Committing to an Ed.D.

-An Ed.D. can put your resume at the top of the pile for many positions.
+An Ed.D. can put your résumé at the top of the pile for many positions.
 But not every position.
-Ed.D. holders tend to become school administrators, college administrators, college-level teachers and instructional coordinators.
+Do a little market research before making a commitment.
+Ed.D. holders tend to become school administrators, college administrators, college-level teachers, and instructional coordinators.
 If you’re considering one of these roles, it’s doubtful you’ll regret the knowledge gained from this degree.
-Outside of them, however, the Ed.D. may be extraneous.

-Only 14 percent of school administrators hold a doctoral degree, according to Bureau of Labor Statistics figures from 2015-16 (with postsecondary administrators likely making up much of that number).
-So, the short answer is no — they’re not necessary in order to get a job.
-However, salaries for elementary and secondary school administrators vary widely; the top 10 percent make more than $140,000, while the bottom 10 percent earn less than $60,000.
+So, the short answer is no—an Ed.D. is not necessary in order to snag a job in K-20 leadership.
+However, salaries for elementary and secondary school administrators vary widely; the top 10% make more than $140,000, while the bottom 10% earn less than $60,000.
 The gap is even more pronounced for postsecondary administrators.
 An Ed.D. may help you secure a stronger salary.

 Should You Study Part- or Full-Time?